Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 There is also a wide assortment of live music on Adventure of the Seas.
 From bands to solo performers, you'll find different venues offering live music throughout the day.

-Three venues each evening offer a signature Royal Caribbean live music experience, with a piano player in the Schooner Bar, guitarist in the pub, and Latin band in Boleros.
+Three venues each evening offer a signature Royal Caribbean live music experience, with a piano player in the Schooner Bar, a guitarist in the pub, and a Latin band in Boleros.

-Game shows are also hosted each day of your cruise, where guests are invited to try their skill at games such as "Battle of the Sexes", "Love and Marriage game show", and more.
+Game shows are also hosted each day of your cruise, where guests are invited to try their skills at games such as "Battle of the Sexes."
+"Love and Marriage," and more.

 Adventure of the Seas Dining